defi-wonderland/handbook/sites/wonderland/docs/development/overview.md

 Here, you'll find the foundations of how we build:

-- How do we onboard people across roles
+- How we onboard people across roles
 - What we expect in Solidity, frontend, and offchain code
-- How do we write and share research with clarity and care
+- How we write and share research with clarity and care

 Each of these domains is a lens through which we can strengthen the system.
 And when in doubt, we come back to the one principle that matters most: